tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Oracle WebLogic Integration Resource Management

 The WebLogic Integration Resource Management plug-in includes steps that allow you to create, update, and delete WebLogic Integration objects.
-This plug-in allows you to automate the creation, update, and deletion of objects within
+This plug-in allows you to automate the creation, update, and deletion of objects within WebLogic Integration:

 ---